philbowles/h4plugins/docs/h4asws.md

 ![H4P Flyer](/assets/HTTPLogo.jpg)

 # Asynchronous Web Server (short name="asws")
-## Adds Asynchronous Webserver, AP mode configuration to H4 Universal Scheduler/Timer.
+## Adds Asynchronous Webserver to H4 Universal Scheduler/Timer.
 Runs on ESP8266/32 only

 *All plugins depend upon the presence of the [H4 library](https://github.com/philbowles/H4), which must be installed first.*